-The NOvA experiment uses the NuMI beamline with an off-axis configuration.
+The NOvA experiment uses the upgraded NuMI beamline with an off-axis configuration.
 The 14 kt NOvA far detector is located near Ash River, Minnesota, 810 km away from the source.
-At 14.6 mrad off-axis from the central axis of the NuMI beam, the neutrino energy spectrum at the far detector has a peak around 2 GeV, corresponding to the first oscillation maximum at 810 km baseline.
-The near detector, located around 1 km from the source, has a functionally identical design to the far detector with a total active mass of 193 t.
+At 14.6 mrad off-axis from the central axis of the NuMI beam, the neutrino energy spectrum at the far detector has a peak of around 2 GeV.
+The near detector, located around 1 km from the source, has a functionally identical design to the far detector with a total mass of 290 t.
 Both detectors are tracking calorimeters consisting of planes of polyvinyl chloride cells alternating in vertical and horizontal orientation filled with liquid scintillator.
+The physics run of NOvA was started in 2014.
+After confirmation of ν_e appearance from ν_μ beam [124, 125], NOvA started data taking with